earthlab/earthlab.github.io/_posts/courses/earth-analytics/08-multispectral-remote-sensing-fire/in-class/2017-03-01-fire04-difference-normalized-burn-ratio-vegetation-indices-R.md

 ---
 layout: single
-title: "Work with the difference Normalized Burn Index - Using spectral remote sensing to understand the impacts of fire on the landscape"
+title: "Work With the Difference Normalized Burn Index - Using Spectral Remote Sensing to Understand the Impacts of Fire on the Landscape"
 excerpt: "In this lesson you review the normalized burn ratio (NBR) index which can be used to identify the area and severity of a fire.
 Specifically you will calculate NBR using Landsat 8 spectral remote sensing data in raster, .tif format."
 authors: ['Leah Wasser', 'Megan Cattau']
-modified: '2017-10-23'
+modified: '2017-10-30'
 category: [courses]
 class-lesson: ['spectral-data-fire-2-r']
 permalink: /courses/earth-analytics/multispectral-remote-sensing-modis/normalized-burn-index-dNBR/
-nav-title: 'dNBR vegetation index'
+nav-title: 'dNBR Vegetation Index'
 week: 8
 course: "earth-analytics"
 sidebar: